ThomasTeklu/Active-Directory-Walkthrough/README.md

 ![image](https://github.com/user-attachments/assets/a8093460-018b-4c83-900f-132510d5c42d)

-Hit "OK" to move on and you'll change them right after.
-For Account Lockout Threshold (amount of failed login attempts that trigger a lockout), define **3 invalid login attempts**, and for Reset Account Lockout Counter After (time after which failed login attempts counter is reset) define 15 minutes.
+Hit "OK" to move on as you'll change them right after anyways.
+For Account Lockout Threshold (amount of failed login attempts that trigger a lockout), define **3 invalid login attempts**, and for Reset Account Lockout Counter After (time until the failed login attempts counter is reset) define **15 minutes**.

-After setting those values, you'll need to link the GPO to an Organizational Unit (OU) or domain wherein you want the policy to apply.
+After setting those values, you'll need to link the GPO to an OU or domain wherein you want the policy to apply.
 Go back to the Group Policy Manager Window and right-click on your domain, then select "Link an Existing GPO".
 Within that window, select the one you just created: Account Lockout Policy.

 **NOTE**: While within the Group Policy Management window, underneath the "Group Policy Objects" branch, there is a policy called "Default Domain Policy".
 Since there is a parameter within this policy that interferes with our desired settings, we're going to disable it.
 Right click on "Default Domain Policy" then open "GPO Status" and select "All Settings Disabled":